 Reduce duplicate payments

 Duplicate payments are a costly and time-consuming line item for businesses.
 These occur when invoices are sent via multiple means, customer names appear twice in the ERP, or due to human error.
-The right tools like an AP automation solution, will reduce duplicate payments, leading to better vendor relationships and more efficiency across the AP team.
+With the right tools, such as an AP automation solution, teams can reduce duplicate payments for better vendor relationships and more efficiency across the AP team.

 During a recession, businesses that rely heavily on a single customer or industry are more vulnerable to the impact of economic downturns.
 Therefore, diversifying your customer base is essential to reduce this risk.
 Finance teams should work with sales and marketing teams to identify and target new customer segments, expand into new markets, and develop new products or services.